BDGKK/Military_Webapp/README.md

     - Use bcrypt module to encrypt the password (do not encrypt NIC and other details)
 9. Deploy the node.js when the important parts of the project is done

-(Update the database)(Remove feedback table)
-(Add the encryptions to the login and registry related pages)(Add bcrypt module to README file)

 - Optional
 1. Host all common images and make HTML file use '(domain_name)/(image)' where the image was used previously
 2. Add express.js code to make all webpages have the favicon logo image